hvdwolf/wikiscripts/README.md

 It all starts with the \<language_code\>wiki-latest-externallinks.sql.gz dumps.
 The externallinks is a huge sql script containing all links for all pages for that specific language.
 Some of those inserts are “geohack” insert statements containing the geographic coordinates (and title) of the articles.
 We need those coordinates.
 Only the links with those coordinates are imported, as we need the title and coordinates to match agains the articles which we extract from the dumps.
-In other words: These externallinks imports will be the reference tables for the sqlite database for the wikiepdia and wikivoyage articles.
+In other words: These externallinks imports will be the reference tables for the sqlite database for the wikipedia and wikivoyage articles.

 Order of actions: